Face Value (album): Packaging

 Collins regarded Face Value as a highly personal project, which gave rise to the iconic cover art with Collins' face in extreme close-up, originally intended to symbolise the listener "getting into his head"; the reverse side of the sleeve shows the rear of his head, although the CD version of the album placed this image on the insert card instead.
 To emphasise the personal nature of the album, Collins also hand wrote all of the liner and sleeve notes, even down to the legal statements on the outer circumference of the centre label of the disc itself.
-Both of the main visual elements of Face Value — the facial close-up, and the handwritten notes — would become a motif of Collins' subsequent albums until 1996's Dance into the Light.
+Both of the main visual elements of Face Value – the facial close-up, and the handwritten notes – would become a motif of Collins' subsequent albums until 1996's Dance into the Light.
 When crediting the musicians in the liner notes, rather than write "Phil Collins", Collins simply wrote "Me", although in future albums he would write his initials "PC".

+In January 2016, Face Value was reissued with bonus tracks and new photography in the style of the original but featuring a contemporary Collins.

-Commercial performance
+Release and commercial performance

+Face Value was released on 13 February 1981, by Virgin Records in the United Kingdom and Atlantic Records in North America.

-Face Value became an immediate success, reaching No. 1 in the UK, Canada, and other European countries, while peaking in the top ten in the US.
+The album became an immediate success, reaching No. 1 in the UK, Canada, and other European countries, while peaking in the top ten in the US.
 "In the Air Tonight" became the album's biggest hit, reaching No. 2 in the UK, No. 1 in three other countries, and becoming a top twenty hit in the US.
 Other songs such as "I Missed Again" found modest success reaching No. 14 in the UK and No. 19 in the US, while the third single, "If Leaving Me Is Easy", reached No. 17 in the UK but was not released in America.
 Sales of the album reached five million in the US and went five-times platinum in the UK and ten-times platinum in Canada.
-No solo tour was produced from this album.
+No solo tour was produced from this album – Collins immediately resumed working with Genesis for the album Abacab upon the album's completion.